Ashjha75/intPrep/JAVA/HIBERNATE/HIBERNATE.md

     private String name;

     @ManyToOne(fetch = FetchType.LAZY)
-    @JoinColumn(name = "department_id", foreignKey = @ForeignKey(name = "FK_EMPLOYEE_DEPARTMENT"))
+    @JoinColumn(name = "department_id")
     private Department department;

     // Getters and setters
 }
 ```

-**Important @OneToMany Specific Attributes**:
+**Key @OneToMany / @ManyToOne Attributes**:
 - `orphanRemoval = true`: Removes child entities when they're removed from the collection
 - `@OrderBy`: Specifies the ordering of the collection elements (SQL ORDER BY)
-- `@OrderColumn`: Maintains a position/order column in the database
-- `@BatchSize`: Configures batch loading to optimize collection fetching
-- `@Where`: Filters the collection using a SQL WHERE clause
-- `@Filter`: Allows for dynamic filtering of collection elements

-**Important @ManyToOne Specific Attributes**:
-- `foreignKey = @ForeignKey(name = "...")`: Names the foreign key constraint
-- `optional = false`: Specifies that the association is required (NOT NULL constraint)

 **Interview Answer**: "A @OneToMany relationship allows an entity to have a collection of other entities.
 For example, a Department can have many Employees.
 It's typically paired with @ManyToOne on the other side for a bidirectional relationship.
 The @ManyToOne side is usually the owning side and contains the foreign key.
-To maintain relationship integrity, it's good practice to implement helper methods in the parent entity that manage both sides of the relationship.
-Additional attributes like @OrderBy, @BatchSize and @Filter can optimize collection handling and querying.
-The @ManyToOne side can specify foreign key constraints and whether the association is mandatory."
+To maintain relationship integrity, implement helper methods in the parent entity to manage both sides of the relationship."

 ### 3. @ManyToMany Relationship